justunsix/rust-tests/README.md

   # Install rust-analyzer
   make install

-  # See available programs to run
+  # See available tasks to run like run, build
   make

-  # Choose program to run
-  make <run...>

 ```